-Automated flow parity with classic Common Data Service workflows
+Improvements to automated flow parity with classic Common Data Service workflows

-- Provide filters to triggers: You can control exactly which records trigger your automated flows.
+- Triggers based on certain attribute values: For example, trigger only based on records in a certain state.
 By including triggers in the middle of flows, you can leverage them as Wait conditions inside of a flow.

 - Call other flows: Flows can now call other flows and pass parameters to them.